awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

 To see your replication configuration version, you can use the `GetBucketReplication` API operation\.
 For more information, see [GetBucketReplication](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetBucketReplication.html) in the *Amazon Simple Storage Service API Reference*\.

 For backward compatibility, Amazon S3 continues to support the XML V1 replication configuration\.
 If you've used XML V1 replication configuration, consider the following issues that affect backward compatibility:
 + Replication configuration XML V2 includes the `Filter` element for rules\.
 With the `Filter` element, you can specify object filters based on the object key prefix, tags, or both to scope the objects that the rule applies to\.
-Replication configuration XML V1 supported filtering based only on the key prefix\.
+Replication configuration XML V1 supports filtering based only on the key prefix\.
 In that case, you add the `Prefix` directly as a child element of the `Rule` element, as in the following example\.

   ```
   <?xml version="1.0" encoding="UTF-8"?>